pkic/pqccm/README.md

 ## Thales

-Functional module for Lune.
+Functional module for Luna.
 Need functional modules enabled.

 ## Bouncy Castle
 Java and C# APIs with all NIST candidate support, and some older ones.
 [Available as open source software](https://www.bouncycastle.org/).
 All NIST candidated available in Java from version 1.72 and C# from version 2.0.0.